 No, the point of annuity is to properly make use of the nest egg you’ve already pretty much built (the exception is certain types of deferred annuity, but even then you shouldn’t try to use the annuity to build your entire retirement fund).
 He makes it a point to look at what annuities actually guarantee, and not what a salesperson says they could do.
 This is good advice for just about any contract purchase.
 He talks about looking “at the steak, not the sizzle.”

 From there, Haithcock takes you on a journey through the different types of annuities available.
-He talks about premiums, rates, indexed annuities, charitable annuities, guaranteed investment contracts, and more.
+He talks about premiums, rates, indexed annuities, charitable annuities, guaranteed investment contracts and more.

 Next, Haithcock tackles the different ways that annuities can be used in your portfolio and your investment plan.
 He does address growth strategies, but he prefaces with this line: “Let me go on record right here and say that in my opinion, annuities should not be considered as pure growth products.”

 Haithcock is clear that you can achieve tax-deferred growth, and that there is a place for a growth annuity strategy in some portfolios, but that you should consider it as part of an overall strategy for your nest egg.
 He also looks at different options for using annuities to protect against inflation.
-There is a whole range of annuity strategies addressed in this book, and all of it written so that most novices can understand.
+There is a whole range of annuity strategies addressed in this book, and all of it written in a way that most novices can understand.

 While I like the straightforward, no-bull writing in this book, there were some off-putting moments.
 Haithcock does kind of sell his services throughout the book, mentioning his web sites and talking up his credentials and pointing out how he serves his clients.